TL;DR: How Telegram Games Actually Work (And Why They're Not What You Think)

 1. Crypto-Native Payments

 This is the big one.
-Facebook and WeChat games had to route payments through existing systems - credit cards, PayPal, platform currencies with exchange rate friction.
-Telegram games use TON’s native cryptocurrency, which means:
+Facebook and WeChat games had to route payments through existing systems: credit cards, PayPal, platform currencies with exchange rate friction.
+Telegram games use TON’s native cryptocurrency.
+Instant global payments with no geographic restrictions.
+Peer-to-peer transactions with no intermediary taking 30%.
+Permissionless monetization with no payment processor approval.
+Built-in scarcity for digital assets.

 2. 900 Million Users Who Actually Use It